AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 * In Document Security Extension for Microsoft&reg; Office 2010 and 2013, on the **Document Security** tab, select **Synchronize Off-line**.

   ***note**: The Synchronize Off-Line button is available even though the user does not have offline permission for the document.
-However, selecting the button does nothing. *
+However, selecting the button does nothing.*

 ### Working with dynamic watermarks {#working-with-dynamic-watermarks}

 Document Security Extension for Microsoft&reg; Office supports the inclusion of dynamic text-based watermarks in policy-protected documents.
 A dynamic watermark can include information that may change, such as the date, time, user name, or name of the policy.
 If a user prints a policy-protected file, and that file contains a dynamic watermark and the permission to print, the watermark appears in the output.

 Document Security Extension does not support rich watermark features.
 Rich watermark features include such things as PDF-based watermarks, multiple elements in a watermark, and text formatting options.
-They also include page range.
+They also include the page range.

-You create a dynamic watermark using the Document Security web pages.
-For more information, see [Document Security End User Help](https://www.adobe.com/go/learn_lc_euRightsMgmt_11).
+You can create a dynamic watermark using the Document Security Web pages.
+For more information, see [Document Security End User Help](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/forms/administrator-help/work-with-document-security/document-security).

 Document Security Extension for Microsoft&reg; Office provides support for these watermark features: